roman-milk/roman-milk.github.io/stockholm-syndrome.md

  "Yeah, but to me, the skin is a sign of how much care a girl puts into pleasing her man.
 With a girl like me, with smooth, tan, sexy skin, it's clear that I put a lot of working into making myself look attractive.
 But her?
 She has dry, pasty skin.
 She clearly never tans."
 Jessica said.

  "She burns easily."
 John replied, defending his wife.
-Report_Story #5